Framework for Learning and Control in the Classical and Quantum Domains: Graph representation of state-of-the-art

 \begin{remark} Of course, this procedure for deciding membership is somewhat subjective, so we give an example of one case of rejecting membership to clarify how this procedure works.
 An example of rejecting membership is given by Lloyd~\cite{Llo00} for the reason that neither implicit nor explicit separation of~E, S and~M/U are given.
 The control loop evolves into a coherent superposition of~C and~P without a clear distinction between them. \end{remark}

-We follow Quotation~\ref{quote:clearning1} and our extension to that definition,~Def.~\ref{def:qml}, as the basis for defining learning in both classical and quantum domains.
-Specifically, we use Quotation~\ref{quote:clearning1} to decide the membership of the $\mathscr{C}$L vertex and Def.~\ref{def:qml} to decide the membership of the $\mathscr{Q}$L vertex.
+We follow Quotation~\ref{quote:clearning1} and our extension to that definition,~Definition~\ref{def:qml}, as the basis for defining learning in both classical and quantum domains.
+Specifically, we use Quotation~\ref{quote:clearning1} to decide the membership of the $\mathscr{C}$L vertex and Definition~\ref{def:qml} to decide the membership of the $\mathscr{Q}$L vertex.
 Following our definition of $\mathscr{Q}$L, we deem an article as being a member of $\mathscr{Q}$L by whether~$\mathscr{A}$ and~$\mathscr{E}$ are quantum.